Dynamo Dresden: Capital dominance (1978–1991)

 BFC Dynamo stood out among other clubs within SV Dynamo.
 The club was located at the frontline of the Cold War and was a representative of the capital of East Germany.
 This meant that the club had to be well-equipped.
 BFC Dynamo was considered the favorite club of the president of SV Dynamo and the head of the Stasi Erich Mielke.
 Under the patronage of Erich Mielke and the Stasi, BFC Dynamo would get access to the best training facilities, equipment, coaching staff and talents.

 East German football had generally been set up in favour of the designated football clubs (FC), who had access to talents within designated areas.
 Dynamo Dresden was a center of excellence in Bezirk Dresden, which meant that the club had privileged access to talents in the whole regional district.
 However, BFC Dynamo would be able to draw on talents from all parts of East Germany, except Bezirk Dresden.
 The club benefited from a nationwide scouting network, supported by numerous training centers (TZ) of SV Dynamo.
 BFC Dynamo would have the best material conditions in the league and the best team by far.
 BFC Dynamo won ten consecutive titles, from 1979 to 1988.
 Of all clubs, Dynamo Dresden was the most affected by their success, finishing runners-up on six occasions.

 However, Dynamo Dresden also had its patrons.
 According to Hans-Jürgen Dörner, the club was helped to remain a top club by three local politicians.
 One of them was Hans Modrow, the long-time SED First Secretary in Bezirk Dresden.
 Another one was Manfred Scheler, the head of the District Council in Bezirk Dresden.
 Scheler was a devoted fan, who was active in using his connections to provide players with shortage goods and services, such as a car, an apartment or a plumber.
 A third was Lieutenant general Willi Nyffenegger, the long-time head of the regional district authority of the Volkspolizei in Bezirk Dresden.
 The club also benefited from support from Stasi Major general Horst Böhm, the head of the regional district administration of the Stasi in Bezirk Dresden.
 Böhm took involvement in the appointment and dismissal of trainers and the contracts of players.
 He was also a sponsoring member of the club.
 According to Hans-Jürgen Dörner, Horst Böhm put local patriotism first in the rivalry with BFC Dynamo.
 The rivalry between fans of the two Dynamo clubs also spread to units within the Stasi Guards Regiment "Felix E. Dzerzhinsky".
-Another keen supporter was the long time SED Second Secretary in Bezirk Dresden Lothar Stammnitz.
+Another keen supporter was the long time SED Second Secretary in Bezirk Dresden Lothar Stammnitz Lothar Stammnitz.